aserto-dev/aserto-go/README.md

 # Aserto Go SDK

-The `aserto-go` module provides access to the Aserto authorization service.
+The `aserto-go` module provides access to the Aserto authorizer and supporting services.

-Communication with the authorizer service is performed using an AuthorizerClient.
+Authorization requests are performed using an AuthorizerClient.
 A client can be used on its own to make authorization calls or, more commonly, it can be used to create server middleware.

 ## AuthorizerClient